 - Incorporate the use of medicinal products as tools to understand developmental metabolism and pharmacology.

-- Develop, calibrate, and validate pharmacodynamic assessments to evaluate response and toxicity for different pediatric populations.
+- Develop, calibrate, and validate pharmacodynamic (PD) assessments to evaluate response and toxicity for different pediatric populations.

 The overall goals for the centers are to: